makrai/notes/cummins-18-speech-health.md

 * datasets
   * Cognitive Load with Speech and EGG (CLSE) database (cf. Table 6) and the
   * Munich Bio-voice Corpus (MBC) (cf. Table 7)
-* High cognitive load and mental fatigue is strongly associated [with?] increasing demands on working memory and impaired mental performances [56,99]
+* cognitive load and mental fatigue
+* increasing demands on working memory and impaired mental performances [56,99]
   * increased articulation rate, an increase in the number of filled pauses, and a reduction in formant vowel space area are commonly reported [99]
 * Physical fatigue on the other hand, is a reduction in muscle power & movement